TeamAlpha-CapStone/HomeTask2/README.md

 devided into classes – functionality of the system, functionality of a charging station, functionality of the energy management system. & Use byte and character streams for simulation of the data exchange in the system                  -->   Farhaad Sheikh Mohammed(7219055), Swathi Chandrashekaraiah(7218877)

+Note: After you have executed the program you find the log files inside StationLogFiles folder(which will automatically be created on the same folder, where the Main.java file is present)

 IF YOU ARE RUNNING THE PROJECT IN ANY OTHER IDE: